 Lenzing has shown continuous leadership over the last number of years, as they have:

-- Used their influence to help advance conservation legacy in three of Canopy’s Landscapes of Hope (Broadback Forest in Canada’s Boreal, Leuser Ecosystem in Indonesia, and Temperate Rainforests of Vancouver Island) and drives a reforestation project in Albania.
+- Used their influence to help advance conservation legacy in three of Canopy’s Landscapes of Hope (Broadback Forest in Canada’s Boreal, Leuser Ecosystem in Indonesia, and Temperate Rainforests of Vancouver Island).

-- Engaged with Canopy in a process to proactively avoid risk as they look to expand their business operations.
+- Engaged with Canopy in a process to proactively avoid risk of sourcing from Ancient and Endangered Forests as they look to expand their business operations.